Variables and formulas

 • The income tax of a tax household can be calculated the same way.

 It is important to note that all variables can be used as inputs.
-This means that even if the basic income can be calculated from other variables, I can, for a given simulation, provide it as an input.
-Then, if another formula asks for the value of basic income for a month, the input value will be returned, and the basic income formula won’t be executed.
+This means that even if the basic income can be calculated from other variables, it can, for a given simulation, be provided as an input.
+In this situation if another formula asks for the value of basic income for a month, the input value will be returned, and the basic income formula won’t be executed.

 Default values